-Experience and Community Need
+1. Experience and Community Need

-- 1. The primary proposed citizenship instruction provider's (must distinguish if it is the applicant or a proposed sub-awardee) recent experience providing ESL instruction.
-Indicate dates, total years of experience, the number of students enrolled in ESL in the past year and any previous years.
-Indicate the program's pre and post-test rates for the last program cycle as well as the percentage of ESL students that showed gains in that same program cycle. - 2.
-The primary proposed citizenship instructor provider's (must distinguish if it is the applicant or a proposed sub-awardee) recent experience providing citizenship instruction.
-Indicate dates, total years of experience, the number of lawful permanent residents served in the past year and any previous years, and, if available, the naturalization test pass rate for program participants. - 3.
-The particular lawful permanent resident population(s) that you currently serve with citizenship and ESL instruction. - 4.
-The need for citizenship instruction among the lawful permanent resident population that you serve, including whether there are wait lists for citizenship instruction and/or ESL instruction at your organization.
+- The citizenship instruction provider's (must distinguish if it is the applicant or sub-awardee) recent experience providing ESL instruction.
+Include: - o Dates and total years of experience providing ESL; - o The number of students enrolled in ESL in the past year and any previous years; - Name of the standardized test of English language proficiency used (such as CASAS, BEST, etc.); - Experience administering the standardized test(s); - The program's pre and post-test rates for the last program cycle as well as the percentage of ESL students that showed gains in that same program cycle. - The citizenship instructor provider's (must distinguish if it is the applicant or sub-awardee) recent experience providing citizenship instruction.
+Include the following: - o Dates and total years of experience providing citizenship instruction; - The number of students enrolled in citizenship instruction in the past year and any previous years; - o If available, the naturalization test pass rate for program participants; and - o Textbook and other resources used. - The particular lawful permanent resident population(s) that you currently serve with citizenship and ESL instruction. - The need for citizenship instruction among the lawful permanent resident population that you serve, including whether there are wait lists for citizenship instruction and/or ESL instruction at your organization.
 Indicate whether there are other citizenship and ESL instruction service providers in your area.